-There are two coastal options, the Senda Litoral & the Caminho do Costa: the Senda Litoral directly follows along the beach while the Caminho do Costa can sometimes weave inland.
+There are two coastal options, the Senda Litoral & the Caminho do Costa: the Senda Litoral directly follows along the beach while the Costa sometimes weaves inland.
 The coastal stretch that we walked followed the Senda Litoral, and the Costa trail merged with it near the town of Vila do Conde.
-Check out route options & maps on Gronze.com & The Confraternity of St. James.
+Check out route options & maps on Gronze.com & Confraternity of St. James.

 Porto’s Cathedral (Se do Porto) originated in the 12th c. and was built on the highest part of the city.
 Crenellations give the complex a fortress-like design.

 Our journey officially started at the Cathedral.
-From there Dad & I wove down through streets to the Douro River that runs along the south side of Porto.
-Not many arrows were found for guidance, but as long as water was on the left, we were walking in the correct direction from the harbor.
+From there we wove down through streets to the Douro River that runs along the south side of Porto.
+Not many arrows were found for guidance, but as long as water was to our left, we were walking in the correct direction from the harbor.

 Breakfast (toast, sandwich, tea, coffee) was at a picturesque outdoor cafe where boats glided by in the morning sunshine.
 It felt good to find this place after walking a while.